grabbiel/h1b_extension_api/README.md

 1. getting a string literal match for a website company name; and,
 2. getting the sponsoring status of a company.

-The caching mechanism is dependent upon a connection to a Redis instance set up in an EC2 VM.
+The caching mechanism is dependent upon a connection to a Redis instance set up in an EC2 instance.